Board of Directors & Support Team

 I am Osborne Celestain, Jr. I am retired from a thirty-five (35) year career of the Offshore Oil and Gas Industry.
 I am founder of Cycling Tours by Osborne and founder of Community Light Foundation.

 I am a father and a grandfather.
 I am an avid Cyclist.
 One of my greatest pleasures in life is to ride bikes with my children and grandchildren.
-I aspire to compete in the Ironman with my son.
-I'm recovering from a knee injury.
-Growth comes from overcoming the things that stands in the way of your goal.

 I graduated from Tulsa Central High School, the last class to graduate from the PSO Building in downtown Tulsa, Oklahoma.
 I served three (3) years in the United States Army.
 I graduated from Oklahoma State University of Technology in Okmulgee, Oklahoma.